 H-1B Visas

-H-1B Visa Attorney in San Francisco
+Secure Your H-1B Visa in San Francisco with Harrison Law

-Trust Harrison Law Office, P.C. to help you work to secure an H-1B visa.
-Call us at (415) 212-6817 for more information.
+Trust Harrison Law Office, P.C. to help you secure a visa with our H-1B visa attorney.
+Call us at (415) 212-6817 or reach out to us online for more information.

 The United States offers 65,000 H-1B visas every year in the “regular cap.”
 There are, however, an additional 20,000 visas available for applicants who have earned a master’s degree or higher from an American university.
 Professionals in this category are part of what is called the “advanced degree exemption.”